Vallejo Motorcycle Accident Attorney

 Recovering from a motorcycle accident can be stressful; finding a lawyer shouldn't be.
 Your best bet is to perform plenty of research into local and experienced accident attorneys.
 Keep note of the following traits:

 - The lawyer takes the time necessary to explain the legal options you have and the process of injury claims;

 - The lawyer shows their compassion for your situation;

 - The lawyer has plenty of experience representing clients who have been injured in motorcycle accidents; and

 - The lawyer has a strong reputation in the legal world (which can be verified using Avvo).

-If you have been injured in a motorcycle accident you have two years from the date of the injury to file a personal injury lawsuit against the negligent person, according to California Civ.
+According to California Civ, if you have been injured in a motorcycle accident, you have two years from the date of the injury to file a personal injury lawsuit against the negligent person.
 Proc. §335.1.
-Filing a lawsuit past the two-year anniversary of the injury will likely result in it being tossed out of court.
+Filing a lawsuit past the second anniversary of the injury will likely result in it being tossed out of court.
 Take action and contact an injury lawyer sooner rather than later when dealing with motorcycle accident cases.

 Will my motorcycle accident claim go to court?

 This is a common question that people injured in motorcycle accidents often ask.
 The stress of being injured is a burden, which is why many people don't want to go to court.
 Many personal injury lawsuits tend to settle before heading to court.
 Insurance companies don't always do the right thing, and you have the right to refuse or accept any settlement offer made by the defendant or their insurance company.
 Experienced injury lawyers can provide you with legal one as to the best option, but the final decision comes from you.